 |Price Range||¥800 (21cm) ,¥1,000 (24cm)|

 Need more information?
-You can find up to date information about Yonezawa’s history, sightseeing locations, accommodations, food, and search for other attractions here.
+You can check Yonezawa official tourist information, or you can find up-to-date information about Yonezawa’s history, sightseeing locations, accommodations, food, and search for other attractions here.